hazelcast/hazelcast/site/website/versioned_docs/version-4.1/tutorials/cdc.md

-**Change data capture** refers to the process of **observing changes made to a database** and extracting them in a form usable by other systems, for the purposes of replication, analysis and many many more.
+**Change data capture** refers to the process of **observing changes made to a database** and extracting them in a form usable by other systems, for the purposes of replication, analysis and many more.

-Change Data Capture is especially important to Jet, because it allows for the **integration with legacy systems**.
-Database changes form a stream of events which can be efficiently processed by Jet.
+Change Data Capture is especially important to Jet, because it allows for the **streaming of changes from databases**, which can be efficiently processed by Jet.

 Implementation of CDC in Jet is based on [Debezium](https://debezium.io/), which is an open source distributed